Funding opportunity

 If the fellow wishes to apply alongside a postdoctoral researcher, they should include a clear plan in their ‘case for support’ for how the proposed team will work together to deliver the requirements of the fellowship.

 To avoid a conflict of interest, the fellow should not already be a principal investigator or co-principal investigator on an existing UKRI data services infrastructure investment.
-See the recently published data research infrastructure landscape review (PDF, 984KB) for examples of these investments.
+See the recently published data research infrastructure landscape review for examples of these investments.

 Funding